ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG-presidents-winners/usda-marketing.md

 For transforming an 80-year-old approach to better support distressed agricultural industries and provide safe, nutritious food to low-income communities.
-Their efforts enabled USDA to help industries in a matter of weeks instead of months and provide food banks with more fresh fruit, vegetables, dairy, and meat
+Their efforts enabled USDA to help industries in a matter of weeks instead of months and provide food banks with more fresh fruit, vegetables, dairy, and meat.